electrickery/inventoryByProperties/README.md

 The organisation of the directory tree is not fixed, with as only exception a 'ref' directory, used for a passive redirect level.

+There are now two functional complete versions of the generating code; the original Perl5 version and a somewhat less messy Python version, compatible with 2.x and 3.6.

-The main content-generating file is perl/generateHtmlFiles.pl, which generates two
+The main content-generating file is generateHtmlFiles.p[ly], which generates two
 files:

 * an HTML object-file with the same name as the object metadata file containing